pokt-network/organization/milestones/1-08-01-2021/network_fix/projects/network_fix/tasks/persistent_peers/persistent_peers.md

 **Justification Statement**

-After the `gateway-proxy` was uptaded, I ran check using the a pod in the `mainnet` namespace.
-The results were satisfactory after other PNI's nodes were found in the list of peers of the nodes tested.
+After the `gateway-proxy` service was uptaded with the missing ports, checks were run using a pod in the `mainnet` namespace.
+The results were satisfactory after the amount of inbound peers went from 0 to 50, which is the maximun allowed.

 #### Delivery Date
 02/8/2021